 As with many small tourist towns, Zakynthos taxi drivers widely stick to a set price table for popular journeys within and around the city.
 Having said that, some drivers do still use a taximeter based on distance to calculate your fee, so it’s best to double-check when you begin your ride.
-If your driver uses a taximeter, you will be charged using one of two tariffs, Tariff 1 applies during the daytime hours of 05:00 to 24:00 and Tariff 2 runs during the night, from 24:00 to 05:00.
+If your taxi driver uses the taximeter, fares will be calculated as follows:

-Keep in mind that your driver may add on costs for excess luggage (over the size of 55x40x20cm), wheelchairs, pushchairs and an hour waiting time (€8).
-Prices may also increase during major holidays and on weekends.
+*Keep in mind that your driver may add on costs for excess luggage, wheelchairs, pushchairs and an hour waiting time (€8).
+Prices may also increase during major holidays and on weekends and at night.

 Read all reviews